evennia/evennia/docs/sphinx/source/wiki/Locks.rst

 Superusers
 ----------

-There is normally only one *superuser* account and that is the the one first created when starting Evennia (User #1).
+There is normally only one *superuser* account and that is the one first created when starting Evennia (User #1).
 This is sometimes known as the "Owner" or "God" user.
 A superuser has more than full access - it completely *bypasses* all locks so no checks are even run.
 This allows for the superuser to always have access to everything in an emergency.
 But it also hides any eventual errors you might have made in your lock